masc-ucsc/livehd/README.md

 ## InOu

 InOus are inputs and/or outputs to/from LiveHD.
-An input will create a graph, e.g., from a verilog description, an json representation, or randomly.
+An input will create a LGraph, e.g., from a verilog description, an json representation, or randomly.
 Similarly, an output will read an existing LGraph and generate an alternative representation, eg., verilog or json.